 Credit cards are not as widely accepted in the Netherlands as in many other countries.
 Always enquire first if you want to pay by credit card.

 Just about everyone speaks English in Rotterdam, and is proud of the fact.
 Many speak German and French too.
-If you are English speaking, speak English (unless you speak Dutch too): you are more likely to offend than do anyone a favour by trying out your French or German.
+If you are English speaking, speak English (unless you speak Dutch too): you are more likely to offend than do anyone a favor by trying out your French or German.

 A common misconception is that Dutch is very close to German.
 In truth they are not mutually intelligible: Dutch people have to learn German at school, and in general they speak better English than German.
 German and Dutch are similar in the same sort of way that French and Italian are similar.